Bozydarek/english-endings-hider/README.md

 # English ending hider
-Interactive tool that hides endings of english words in text.
+Interactive tool that hides endings of English words in text.